FORMiND-Lab/formind-lab/content/_index.md

       title: News
       subtitle: ''
       text: |
         **Sept.
-2025**: One paper (Dependency Matters: Enhancing LLM Reasoning with Explicit Knowledge Grounding) has been accepted by NeurIPS 2025.
-Congrats to Xiangyu Wen, my intern at Noah Lab, for his outstanding work and dedication throughout the project.
+2025**:  🎉One paper (Dependency Matters: Enhancing LLM Reasoning with Explicit Knowledge Grounding) has been accepted by NeurIPS 2025.
+Congrats to Xiangyu Wen, our awesome intern at Huawei (co-supervised by Junhua and me).

         **Aug.
 2025**: 🎉Warmly welcoming five new students **Yan Jiang**, **Shibo Zhao**, **Jiongming Chen**, **Jieying Wu**, and **Yang Zhang**, who will join the FORMiND Lab as master’s students in Fall 2025.
 Looking forward to an exciting journey together!